First Day of Class

 Philosophy: What?

-In-class activity: How would different fields go about answering the question “why are we here?”
+Discussion question: How do different disciplines interpret what the question “why are we here?” is asking?
 What seems to be different about philosophy’s approach in particular?

 • Astronomy?